Extended molt phenology models improve inferences about molt duration and timing: Methods

 where \(\boldsymbol{x}_\mu\) is a row vector containing the values of individual-specific predictors (in the same format as \(\boldsymbol{X}_\mu\)), and \(\mu'_n\) is an individual-level random effect intercept

 where \(\sigma_n\) is the individual-specific standard deviation defined in \eqref{eq:sigma-linpred}.
-When repeated measurements of the same individual are available during active moult, we can exploit the linearity assumption and following \eqref{eq:qty} treat observed moult scores as
+When repeated molt score measurements of the same individual are available during active molt, we can exploit the linearity assumption and analogous to \eqref{eq:qty} treat observed molt scores \(y_{ni}\) on dates \(u_{ni}\) as

-where \(\sigma_\tau\) captures any unmodelled variance in \(\tau\) as well as any measurement error in \(y\).
-Recaptures across moult categories can provide additional information (Wang 2020), but the corresponding likelihoods are not yet implemented in \texttt{moultmcmc}.